From estimation of quantum probabilities to simulation of quantum circuits: Probability Estimation

 \subsubsection{A poly-box over \cmany}

-As a nontrivial example of a class of Clifford circuits for which there exists a poly-box, consider the family of circuits \cmany ~for which the $n$-qubit input state $\rho$ is an arbitrary product state\footnote{As an additional technical requirement, we impose that the input product state is generated from $\ket{0}^{\otimes n}$ by the application of polynomially many gates from a universal single qubit gate set with algebraic entries.} (with potentially exponential negativity~\cite{pashayan2015estimating}), transformations are non-adaptive Clifford unitary gates, and measurements are of $k\leq n$ qubits in the computational basis.
+As a nontrivial example of a class of Clifford circuits for which there exists a poly-box, consider the family of circuits \cmany.
+This family consists of quantum circuits with an $n$-qubit input state $\rho$ that is an arbitrary product state\footnote{As an additional technical requirement, we impose that the input product state is generated from $\ket{0}^{\otimes n}$ by the application of polynomially many gates from a universal single qubit gate set with algebraic entries.} (with potentially exponential Wigner function negativity~\cite{pashayan2015estimating} in the input state).
+The allowed transformations are non-adaptive Clifford unitary gates, and $k\leq n$ qubits are measured at the end of the circuit, in the computational basis.
 Such a circuit family has been considered by Jozsa and Van den Nest~\cite{jozsa2014classical}, where it was referred to as INPROD, OUTMANY, NON-ADAPT.
-This circuit family will be useful in our hardness results presented in Section~\ref{hardness}.
-Aaronson and Gottesman~\cite{aaronson2004improved} provide the essential details of a poly-box for this family of circuits; for completeness, we present an explicit poly-box for \cmany ~in the following Lemma.
+This circuit family will be discussed again in Sec.~\ref{hardness} where we will show the classical hardness of simulating this family according to another notion of simulation.
+Aaronson and Gottesman~\cite{aaronson2004improved} provide the essential details of a poly-box for this family of circuits; for completeness, we present an explicit poly-box for \cmany ~in the following lemma.

 \begin{lemma}{ A classical poly-box exists for the Clifford circuit family \cmany.} \end{lemma}

 \begin{proof} Give an arbitrary circuit $c=\{\rho, U, \mc{M}\}\in$ \cmany ~and an event $S\in \set{0,1,\bullet}^n$ we construct an estimator $\hat{p}_s$ of the probability $\mc{P}(S)$ as follows: \begin{enumerate} \item Let $\Pi=\otimes_{i=1}^n \Pi_i$ be the projector corresponding to $S$.
 Here, we set: